Investigation and Administrative Leave

 Professional Staff Member is defined as an individual employed in any non-faculty category by the Academy of Natural Sciences of Drexel University, including an individual who is deemed to be either exempt or non-exempt under the provisions of the Fair Labor Standards Act (FLSA) and/or applicable state law.

 When a Professional Staff Member is to be placed on Administrative Leave with or without pay, and an investigation is either pending or foreseeable regarding suspected or alleged misconduct involving that Professional Staff Member, the following procedures shall be observed:

 - Prior to any contact with the Faculty Member or Professional Staff Member, the affected individual’s immediate supervisor or Department Head shall meet (face-to-face and/or by telephone) with Human Resources and, as necessary, representatives from the Office of the General Counsel, Public Safety, and Provost Office to discuss the appropriate course of action under the circumstances, including termination or Administrative Leave.
-In cases in which Internal Audit or the Office of Equality and Diversity have been involved, a representative from such office(s) shall also be consulted.
+In cases in which Internal Audit or the Office for Institutional Equity and Inclusive Culture have been involved, a representative from such office(s) shall also be consulted.